Nazma111/DigitalOceanRepo/README.md

 Step 7: In Digital ocean Dashboard Deploying to DigitalOcean Kubernetes (DOKS)

 Create a DOKS Cluster:

 In your DigitalOcean control panel, navigate to "Kubernetes" and create a new cluster.
 Choose a region, Kubernetes version, and the number and size of your nodes.
-For this assignment, a small cluster with 2-3 nodes should suffice.
+For this assignment, a small cluster with 2-3 nodes should sufficent.
 Configure kubectl to Access Your Cluster:

 Once your cluster is created, DigitalOcean will provide instructions on how to download your cluster's configuration file (kubeconfig).

-Follow these instructions.
+ Follow these instructions:
+ 1.download a YAML file and then use the doctl command-line tool (DigitalOcean's CLI) to set your kubectl context.
+2.Verify your kubectl configuration: kubectl get nodes
+3.Create Kubernetes Deployment and Service YAML Files 4.Access Your Application , then add Loadbalancer and AutoScale application.
+5.Horizontal Pod Autoscaling : last step to moniter the no of pods created to scale the application.

+Thank you